thessaly/GOSHMap/CONTRIBUTING.md

+So you want to add a project to the map?
+Thanks <3

+If you have a GitHub account, keep reading the instructions.

+If you don't have a GitHub account, send me an e-mail with the project name, location and a URL to julieta@rlab.be

-### How does it work?
+### How does the map work?

-The database is contained in a .csv file you'll find in this repo, called [goshmap.csv](https://github.com/thessaly/GOSHMap/blob/master/goshmap.csv).
+The database of projects is contained in a .csv file you'll find in this repo, called [goshmap.csv](https://github.com/thessaly/GOSHMap/blob/master/goshmap.csv).

 You can collaborate by generating pull requests to this file, that are reviewed for consistency and merged.